sauravpandey123/PedSleepMAE/README.md

 ### 4.1.
 Correlation between distances in embedding space and signal space
 To examine the correlation between the distances, which can be calculated using either Euclidean distances or Dynamic Time Warping (DTW), of the examples in embedding space versus signal space, we provide the script `4_1_correlation_between_spaces.py`.

+### 4.2.
+Generating and Retrieving Representative Examples
+Next, we can tackle representative signal generation and retrieval by considering a single patient, its sleep examples related to an event (e.g. REM sleep stage, apnea, etc), generating an average example, and retrieving an actual data sample closest or furthest from this mean.

+Run `4_2_generate_average_examples.py` to handle the above operations.